 30. Know how to talk about money with your spouse.

 31. Learn the tips and tricks to save money on Amazon.

-32. Learn why being frugal with money is key.
+32. Learn why being frugal and thrifty with money is key.
 A Millionaire’s Case Study.

 33. Learn how to stop spending money and why overspending is causing your ruin.

 2. Toss the paper towels and opt for reusable kitchen towels.